quickwit-oss/quickwit/docs/logs-management/overview.md

 The logs data model is derived from the [OpenTelemetry logs data model](https://opentelemetry.io/docs/reference/specification/logs/data-model/).

-Below is the index configuration of the `otel-logs-v0` index that maps OpenTelemetry logs to a indexed document in Quickwit.
+Below is the index configuration of the `otel-logs-v0` index that maps OpenTelemetry logs to an indexed document in Quickwit.

 ```yaml